 San Francisco is the home of the oldest Chinatown in the US and probably the coolest.
 You might recognize the famous pagoda, but San Francisco’s Chinatown has quite a few hidden gems.
 Over on Waverly Place, you’ll find two super cool active temples.
 Don’t let the modest staircase at #125 fool you – head all the way up the stairs to this Tibetan temple or simply follow the soothing smell of incense.
 The view from the balcony is wonderful and you’ll surely feel the spiritual powers at work!
 Over on Ross Alley, the Golden Gate Fortune Cookie Factory is busy making fortune cookies since the 1960s.
 Watch how they’re made and grab a fresh one to go!
 For a real local experience, head over to Portsmouth Square and watch an intense match of Chinese checkers.

-In 1776, a Spanish mission was built in the sunniest spot in town and San Francisco was born.
+In 1776, a Spanish mission was built in the sunniest spot in town, and San Francisco was born.
 Today, the Mission District is one of the coolest and most diverse in town.
-With a strong Hispanic influence, this is the place to grab the best tacos and with the hipsters moving in, there’s plenty of cool cafes where the next million dollar start-up is being worked on over a latte (extra hot with soy milk and made from fair trade coffee, of course).
-If tacos ain’t your thing, grab a killer sandwich at Ike’s Place and head over to Dolores Park to catch a sunny view of San Francisco.
+With a strong Hispanic influence, this is the place to grab the best tacos and with the hipsters moving in, there are plenty of cool cafes where the next billion-dollar start-up is being worked on over a latte (extra hot with soy milk and made from fair-trade coffee, of course).
+If tacos ain’t your thing, grab a killer sandwich and head over to Dolores Park to catch a sunny view of San Francisco.
 Even Mark Zuckerberg has a house just around the corner.
 Afterward, check out the impressive murals at Clarion Alley and better yet – Balmy Alley, where local Latino artists have been painting here since the 1970s.

 No, Full House wasn’t actually filmed here but there’s no famous image of San Francisco other than the Painted Ladies – except for the Golden Gate Bridge, of course.
 Head over to Alamo Square to catch a view of the most famous girls in town.
 The row of pastel-colored Victorian houses are known as the Painted Ladies and they sure are beautiful.
 The view from the hill down towards the bay isn’t too bad either.